matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 A Case of Identity
 ```

-And so you see Watson saying things like: Holmes welcomed her with an
+And so you see Watson saying things like: Holmes welcomed her with
 easy courtesy ...